-In assessing the Fund's strategy, including an assessment of the implicit risks, and setting the maximum limits the Fund has taken proper advice from Officers, JLT Benefits Solutions (Investment Consultants) and Mercer (Actuaries and Risk Management Advisers).
+In assessing the Fund's strategy, including an assessment of the implicit risks, and setting the maximum limits the Fund has taken proper advice from officers, the Actuary, Investment Consultants and Risk Management Advisers.

-As part of the Fund's governance structure, there are regular meetings between the Fund's officers, the Investment Consultants, the Actuaries and Risk Management Advisers and the Fund receives advice from these parties on a continuous basis.
+As part of the Fund's governance structure, there are regular meetings between the Fund's officers, the Investment Consultants, the Actuary and Risk Management Advisers.
+The Fund receives advice from these parties on a continuous basis